apool-io/apoolminer/README.md

 ### 1.1.0
 Version for running Qubic, it is only for CPU now.
 ### 1.2.1
-qubic Epoch 104, support for cpu and gpu
+qubic Epoch 104, support for cpu and gpu.